marvin-hansen/bazel_rust_example/README.md

 * Builds two crates in a workspace where one depends on the other
 * Builds proto bindings for gRPC with prost
 * Shares proto definitions between client and server
-* Applies the full-swing of compiler optimization & binary size reduction using pass-through options
+* Applies compiler optimization & binary size reduction using pass-through options
 * Builds and tags OCI images docker-less (I wrote some custom macros to simplify these tasks)
 * Cross compile example in the hello-cross crate.